Tarun Kant

-Kant has published more than 135 research papers in peer-reviewed journals, six chapters in edited books, about 145 papers in conference proceedings, edited four books and serves on the editorial boards of five international journals: Structural Engineering & Mechanics - An International Journal (Techno-Press), the International Journal for Computational Methods in Engineering Science and Mechanics (Taylor & Francis), Computer Modeling in Engineering & Sciences (Tech Science Press), Advances in Civil Engineering (Hindawi Publishing) and the International Journal of Computational Methods (World Scientific).
-He served a term on the editorial board of Computational Mechanics – An International Journal, has supervised 25 PhD theses and over 75 M.Tech dissertations.
+Kant has published 167 research papers in peer-reviewed journals, seven chapters in edited books, about 185 papers in conference proceedings, and has edited six books; he serves on the editorial boards of five international journals: Structural Engineering & Mechanics - An International Journal (Techno-Press), the International Journal for Computational Methods in Engineering Science and Mechanics (Taylor & Francis), Computer Modeling in Engineering & Sciences (Tech Science Press), Advances in Civil Engineering (Hindawi Publishing) and the International Journal of Computational Methods (World Scientific).
+He served a term on the editorial board of Computational Mechanics – An International Journal, has supervised 28 PhD theses and more than 77 M.Tech and 90 B.Tech dissertations, and has refereed more than 100 external PhD theses.
+As of 18 September 2026, his published work had received more than 10,800 citations on Google Scholar, with an h-index of 52.

 He established a research school of computational structural mechanics at IIT Bombay.
-Kant served two terms as president of the Indian Society of Theoretical and Applied Mechanics (1999 and 2000), founded the Indian Association for Computational Mechanics (IndACM) and the Indian Association for Structural Engineering (IASE) and organizes the biennial ICCMS (International Congress on Computational Mechanics and Simulation) and SEC (Structural Engineering Convention) congresses in India.
+Kant served two terms as president of the Indian Society of Theoretical and Applied Mechanics (1999 and 2000), founded the Indian Association for Computational Mechanics (IndACM) and the Indian Association for Structural Engineering (IASE), and organizes the biennial ICCMS (International Congress on Computational Mechanics and Simulation) and SEC (Structural Engineering Convention) congresses in India.
 He was an INSA-nominated member of the National Committee of International Union of Theoretical & Applied Mechanics (IUTAM) for two three-year terms: July 2000-June 2003 and January 2008-December 2011, and was a member of the IUTAM General Assembly until 2012.
-Kant is chair and a member of the engineering and technology sections of INSA and IASc, respectively.
+Kant is chair and a member of the engineering and technology sections of INSA and IASc, respectively, and served a further three-year term as an INSA Council Member (2020–2022).
+In 2018, following a sustained decade-long effort, he helped establish the Centre for Computational Engineering and Science at IIT Bombay, an interdisciplinary research facility supported by a grant of about ₹10 crore from the Department of Atomic Energy through the Board of Research in Nuclear Sciences.
+In 2016 he delivered a semi-plenary talk at the WCCM-APCOM conference in Seoul, South Korea.